rop14009/WegrzynLab/README.md

 longestGeneFinder.py

 	Script to find the longest sequences for each gene in a 	FASTA file (genes determined by c#)

+chloroplastFinder.py

+	Script to find genes labelled as Chloroplasts from the 	job.py output